 - Fountain Flat Drive/Freight Road Trailhead splits off into the two following trails:

-- Fairy Falls Trail, a 9 mile trail leading to Fair Falls, which plunges 200 feet
+- Fairy Falls Trail, a 9-mile trail leading to Fairy Falls, which plunges 200 feet

 Gibbon River joins the Firehole River to form the Madison River, and Madison Junction provides our stopping point for today.
 Around the Madison space, you’ll find a picnic area, an amphitheater, restrooms with flushing toilets, an old Park Store, and an Information Center built in 1930.
 Madison Campground offers plenty of campsites, but you’ll find no formal lodging, restaurants, or other services around, so come prepared if you plan to stay the night.